-Decisions from the board must be unanimous with multiple hearts submitting to the will of one leader – Jesus – and to each other, we believe Jesus’ will and character is most fully revealed.
+Decisions from the board must be unanimous with multiple hearts submitting to the will of one leader – Jesus – and to each other.
+By this we believe Jesus’ will and character is most fully revealed.

 4. How long do elders serve?